Home / Pueblo / Castellote

 Located at an altitude of 735 meters, it has about 50 inhabitants distributed between the urban center and its small neighborhoods and farmhouses of La Algecira, Crespol, El Higueral and El Latonar.

-In Ladruñán we can emphasize the church of Santa Bárbara, baroque work of the XVIII century of masonry, with three naves, covered the central one with groin vault and of half barrel with lunettes and the cruise with dome.
+In Ladruñán we can emphasize the church of Santa Bárbara, baroque work of the XVIII century of masonry, with three naves, covered the central one with groin vault and half barrel vault with lunettes and the transept with dome.
 At the foot is the choir loft, and on the Gospel side is the tower, with two masonry bodies.
 What gives it character are the popular paintings of the second half of the 18th century, representing altarpieces.
 Although the church was stripped of its furnishings during the civil war, it preserves an interesting medium-sized 17th century image of Santa Barbara.
-Other buildings are: the old town hall, located in front of the church, deeply transformed, whose market was used for a private house and today the two access arches can be seen on the facade; and the Convent of San Miguel de la Cueva, located in a beautiful place, sheltered by a large cavity that the Servite monks used as a monastery before going to the monastery of San Miguel de la Cueva.
-The Caves of Cañart.
+Other buildings are: the old town hall, located in front of the church, deeply transformed, whose market was used for a private house and today the two access arches can be seen on the facade; and the Convent of San Miguel de la Cueva, located in a beautiful place, sheltered by a large cavity that the Servite monks used as a monastery before going to Las Cuevas de Cañart.

 Want to know more?
-Click on the following link to contact the Castellote Tourist Office and take the guided tour.
+Contact with the Castellote Tourist Office and take the guided tour.